orloffv/superagent-throttle/Readme.md

 ## Features

- * This doesn't just deley requests by an arbitrary number of ms, but intelligently manages requests so they're sent as soon as possible whilst staying beneath rate limits.
+ * This doesn't just delay requests by an arbitrary number of ms, but intelligently manages requests so they're sent as soon as possible whilst staying beneath rate limits.
  * Follows [superagent](https://github.com/visionmedia/superagent)